Roe vs Caviar: Difference and Comparison

 What is Roe?

-Roe is the eggs of the female marine animals and is present in their ovaries.
+Roe is the egg of female marine animals and is present in their ovaries.
 They are also used to refer to the sperms of male marine animals.

 The source of Roe is found in a large number of different species, and due to that, they are available in the market in different variations, which include many tastes, textures, and costs.

-It is an affordable option to include your diet as it is a great source of micronutrients, fatty acids, and omega3.
-It is also a replacement for caviar due to reason of more affordability.
+It is an affordable option to include in your diet as it is a great source of micronutrients, fatty acids, and omega-3.
+It is also a replacement for caviar due to the reason of more affordability.

 roe